pratikraj9852/HacktoberFest-2022-Cpp/basic/largest_of_three_numbers/README.md

 Accept 3 numbers a,b,c as input.

 ### Output Format
-Complete the function which returns the true if the given number is largest among 3 numbers.
+Complete the function which returns the largest among the three numbers.

 ### Sample Input
 ```